yousefahmed2004/HAKEEM/README.md

 # 🩺 Hakeem — AI-Powered Pharmacy Ordering Automation

-> An AI-powered pharmacy ordering and customer management system built with **n8n, PostgreSQL, WhatsApp, and AI Agents**.
+> An AI-powered pharmacy ordering and customer management system built with **n8n, PostgreSQL, WhatsApp, RAG, and AI Agents**.

 ---

 ## 📌 Overview

-**Hakeem** is an AI-powered pharmacy automation system designed to manage customer interactions and pharmacy orders through WhatsApp.
+**Hakeem** is an AI-powered pharmacy ordering automation system designed to manage customer interactions, pharmacy orders, order tracking, and pharmacy availability through WhatsApp.

-The system combines **AI Agents, n8n automation, WhatsApp integration, and PostgreSQL** to create an intelligent and persistent ordering workflow.
+The system combines **AI Agents, RAG, n8n automation, WhatsApp integration, and PostgreSQL** to create an intelligent and persistent pharmacy ordering workflow.

+Hakeem is designed to automate the communication between **customers, pharmacies, and the delivery process**, while maintaining structured customer data and order context.

 ---